sancsoft/beegit.github.io/markdown/_posts/2015-04-21-what-is-markdown.md

 Created by John Gruber in 2004, Markdown is a text-to-HTML conversion tool for web writers.
 Use of Markdown has grown because it's the Kix cereal of online content: It's developer tested and writer approved.

 It allows you to write using an easy-to-read, easy-to-write plain text format, which is why it's writer approved.
-But here's what tech teams like: It converts your text into properly formatted HTML, even if you don’t know a lick of code.
+But here's what tech teams like: <a class="tweet-quote" href="https://twitter.com/intent/tweet?text=&quot;Markdown%20converts%20your%20text%20into%20properly%20formatted%20HTML%2C%20even%20if%20you%20don%E2%80%99t%20know%20a%20lick%20of%20code&quot;&url={{ site.url }}{{ page.url }}&via=ProjectBeegit">Markdown converts your text into properly formatted HTML, even if you don’t know a lick of code</a>.
 The web is written in HTML, so it's a development tool for content creators -- one that prevents bad HTML caused by simple typos.
 You won’t have any missing closing tags, improperly nested tags or blocks left without containers.

-With that benefit comes the fact that it's light and [flexible](/markdown/2014/05/27/supporting-markdown/).
+With that benefit comes the fact that [Markdown is light and flexible](/markdown/2014/05/27/supporting-markdown/).
 Novice users can learn basic Markdown within a few minutes.
 The resulting text is much easier on the reader than HTML.
 Here is a short headline in Markdown, followed by the same headline in HTML:

 In Markdown, you make a headline 1 by starting the line with a #.